Edward Bechly: Family

 Edward Bechly (sometimes spelled Beckly or Bechley) was the second son of Freiderich August Bechly (1835–1916) and Lydia Marie Weesner (1850–1899).
 His older brother Franklin Bechly was appointed 6th District Judge in 1927 by Iowa Governor Hammill.
 Edward married Ferne Smiley (1887–1968) in 1912 and they had three children while living in Watseka, Illinois.

 Adventurer

 "Captain" Bechly rafted the homemade houseboat "Ruin No. 13" down the Missouri and Mississippi River systems.
 Starting point in November 1907 with his first mate, Charles Bateman, was Sioux City, Iowa.
 The journey continued past St. Louis onto the Mississippi.
-The original destination was New Orleans, but the voyage ended in March 1908 near Mephis when Bechly learned via forwarded mail that a reporter job was waiting for him in Chicago.
+The original destination was New Orleans, but the voyage ended in March 1908 near Memphis when Bechly learned via forwarded mail that a reporter job was waiting for him in Chicago.
 The sale of the boat generated funds sufficient to cover transportation expenses back to Chicago.
 The trip lasted four months and extended nearly 900 miles.